Dare to dazzle? Cobia recipes are your key to sensational, show-stopping dishes that taste as good as they look!

 Tips for Storing Cobia Safely

-Once you’ve bought your cobia, store it like a pro:
+Once you’ve scored your cobia, store it right:

 - Keep fresh cobia in the coldest part of your fridge, ideally on ice.